-CO1 Demonstrate the ability to create web pages using Students will demonstrate the ability to create images for web pages using.
+CO1 ability to create images for web pages using.
 CO2 Understand range of real world web design approaches and critically evaluate these approaches.
 CO3 Develop web pages that present information, graphics and hypertext links to other web pages in a cohesive manner, and build up with peers a website using CSS structure, while demonstrating awareness of usability and other web design issues CO4 Examine and assess the effectiveness of a web design system in a real time environment.
+CO5 Able to apply the server side scripting in web page.